 - Removing barriers for students to participate in work-integrated learning

-- Leveraging technology to enhance programming or extend access, including the use of technology to support virtual or remote WIL experiences in response to COVID-19
+- Leveraging technology to enhance programming or extend access, including the use of technology to support virtual or remote WIL experiences

 - Innovating work-integrated learning through new partnerships and new models for curricular WIL